szu-ai/uav-llm-drl/README.md

 ## Notes on VSLAM and ROS 2

 <p align="justify">
 The scripts support a repeatable simulation-side VSLAM proxy and include hooks for ROS 2 / cuVSLAM-style odometry and image bridge topics.
-The proxy is useful for controlled paper validation because it gives repeatable localization-health signals.
+The proxy is useful for controlled validation because it gives repeatable localization-health signals.
 It should not be interpreted as a replacement for a full field-ready SLAM backend.
 </p>

 Common VSLAM-related options include: